Dspace-Fi/saf-archiver/README.md

-# SAF-packager
+# SAF Archiver

-SAF-packager is a program for creating Simple Archive Format archives (see e.g. [https://wiki.duraspace.org/display/DSDOC6x/Importing+and+Exporting+Items+via+Simple+Archive+Format]).
+SAF Archiver is a program for creating Simple Archive Format archives (see e.g. [https://wiki.duraspace.org/display/DSDOC6x/Importing+and+Exporting+Items+via+Simple+Archive+Format]).
 It creates SAF archives from CSV-files and was developed for University